SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 All the API changes are related to ECJ utility methods that were commonly used in the analyzer and could benefit the implementation of custom rules.

+* New Method `Symbol.MethodSymbol.isOverridable()`.
+Returns whether this method is overridable.
+* New Method `Symbol.MethodSymbol.isVarArgsMethod()`.
+Returns whether this method has a vararg parameter.
+* New Method `Symbol.MethodSymbol.isDefaultMethod()`.
+Returns whether this method has a default implementation.
+* New Method `Symbol.MethodSymbol.isParametrizedMethod()`.
+Returns whether this method has type parameters.
+* New Method `Symbol.MethodSymbol.isSynchronizedMethod()`.
+Returns whether this method is synchronized.
 * New method: `Type#isPrimitiveWrapper()`.
 Check if this type is a primitive wrapper.
 * New method: `Type#primitiveWrapperType()`.
 Returns the type of the primitive wrapper.
 * New method: `Type#primitiveType()`.
 Returns the type of the primitive.